-Canary Mail reliability and search quality depend on three main factors: mailbox size, provider behavior, and local indexing state.
-This page explains how search works, what can affect speed or completeness, what to expect on large inboxes, and where to find the right fix if something feels slow or out of sync.
+Canary Mail reliability and search quality depend on three main factors: mailbox size, provider behavior, and whether local indexing has finished.
+This page explains how search works, what can affect speed or completeness, what to expect on large inboxes, and where to find the right fix if something feels slow or out of sync - including when it is time to escalate to support.
+Most delays after adding an account are temporary and related to initial indexing - not a sign of a lasting problem.
+For the broader trust and platform overview, see the Canary Mail Reliability and Scale page

 What Reliability Means in Canary Mail

-In Canary Mail, reliability means more than whether email sends successfully.
+In Canary Mail, reliability means more than whether email sends successfully in real-world inboxes.
 It includes search quality, sync consistency across devices, account stability, notification behavior, and how well the app performs as mailbox size grows.

 Because Canary Mail works with providers like Gmail, Outlook, iCloud, IMAP, and Exchange, some behaviors depend on both Canary Mail and the underlying mail provider.
 That is normal for third-party email clients and does not always indicate a product failure.